lipskiy-aleh/js-react-course/tasks/inheritance.md

 # Inheritance

-Create a base class that will contain common methods.
+Create a base class (with ES5) that will contain common methods.
 Then create 2 child classes (inherit from base): IntBuilder in ES5 style and StringBuilder in ES6 style.
 Almost all methods should be chainable for handy usage.
 You can add any own methods and properties to the classes **BUT!** methods described bellow must be in your solution

 #### ES5 class IntBuilder:
 ```javascript